cathyqqtao/CorrTest/README.md

 CorrTest
 ==============

-CorrTest tests the hypothesis of molecular rate independency in a phylogeny.
+CorrTest tests the hypothesis of independence of evolutionary rates among lineages in a phylogeny.

 Introduction
 ============